Unknown807/The-General-Practitioner/README.md

 ## Installation ##
 * Unzip the project
-* Run/import the `/src/main/resources/TheGP_Database_22_Feb.sql` script with MySQL to create the local database
+* Run/import the `/src/main/resources/TheGP_Databe.sql` script with MySQL to create the local database (if the "raw" one doesn't work, try the other one, as a bug may appear on MySQL)

 ## Set up ##